Ryangwaite/pam-tacplus-docker-dev-env/README.md

 ## Overview

+I've created this repo for the primary use case of reproducing and fixing this bug: https://github.com/kravietz/pam_tacplus/pull/166

+Although it is likely to be useful beyond that 🙂

 There's 2 docker containers:
 - `pam_tacplus-client` - responsible for building, installing then running the `tacc` client
 - `tac_plus` - runs a `tac_plus` server.